Continual Learning for Instruction Following from Realtime Feedback: Crowdsourcing and Data Details

 We qualify workers through a tutorial and a short quiz about the game rules.
 Workers are also required to reside in an English-majority locale and have a HIT approval rate of over 90\% with at least 100 approved HITs during their time on MTurk.
 The base pay for completing the qualification task is \$0.50 USD, and qualified workers receive a \$2.00 bonus.
 We qualify 108 workers.
 Following \citet{Suhr2019:cerealbar}, we pay workers bonuses per point earned in each game, increasing the compensation per point as the game score increases.
 On average across all experiments, each game costs \$2.91 and workers are paid an average of \$21.85 per hour.

 We split workers into two pools: expert and novice.
 Expert workers earn a 50\% higher bonus per game than novice workers.
 Workers are moved to the expert pool after playing at least two games with a score greater than zero, as long as their rate of giving feedback is greater than 75\% of instructions.\footnote{The rate of feedback per instruction measures the proportion of instructions where at least one action in the follower's instruction execution is given positive or negative feedback, including a reboot.} Workers return to the novice pool if they play for two rounds with a feedback rate of less than 75\% of instructions.
 65 workers achieve and maintain expert status throughout the experiments.
 Only expert workers are qualified to provide post-hoc instruction execution judgments, where they are paid \$0.07 per judgment of instruction execution.
+Worker IDs are anonymized in the distribution of interaction data. \autoref{fig:instructions} shows the instructions provided to workers in MTurk, and \autoref{fig:interface} shows the \cerealbar interface during interaction.

+\paragraph{Agreement} For about 20\% of instruction execution receiving post-hoc judgments, we acquire judgments from three workers; we find that for only 3.6\% of these no consensus is achieved among the three workers, which indicates very high overall agreement.